Debt with claim priority

 Senior Debt or a Senior Note is money owed by a company that has first claims on a company’s cash flows.
 It is more secure than any other debt such as subordinated debt (also known as junior debt) because senior debt is usually collateralized by assets.
 This means the lender is granted a first lien claim on the company’s property, plant or equipment in the event that the company fails to fulfill its repayment obligations.
 The most common types of senior debt are Senior Term Debt and Revolving Credit Facility.
 These are provided by the commercial or corporate banking departments of a bank.

 Debt covenants are agreements that can be rather restrictive.
 One of its purposes is for the company to maintain a designated credit profile.
 This is achieved by targeting a certain level of leverage ratios, which are debt service coverage and interest service coverage ratios.
-Another purpose is for the company to maintain certain business activities or refrain from one that’s outside its core operations.
-If a covenant is not followed, the lender has the right to either rescind it and demand immediate repayment of accrued interest and principal, or make changes to the agreement such as increasing the interest rates.
+Another purpose is for the company to maintain certain business activities or refrain from any that are outside its core operations.
+If a covenant is not followed, the lender has the right to either rescind the loan and demand immediate repayment of accrued interest and principal, or make changes to the agreement such as increasing the interest rates.

-Since senior debt is considered a safe investment, lenders will receive the least amount of return for it due to fix, periodic payments.
-In this case, there is no benefit for a potential higher return when the company has improving financial performance.
-Unlike senior debt, when banks, for example, take on some junior debt of a company, they will charge higher interest rates to compensate for the risk of having a subordinate status.
+Since senior debt is considered a safe investment, lenders will receive the least amount of return for it.
+Unlike senior debt, when banks take on some junior debt of a company, they will charge higher interest rates to compensate for the risk of having a subordinate status.

 Are you ready to take your public speaking skills out into the business world?
 Check out these other topics which are crucial in almost all business presentations: